Foreign Investment in Indonesia

 The Establishment of KPPA

-KPPA constitutes an office led by an Indonesian citizen or foreigner who is appointed by a foreign company or an alliance of foreign companies overseas as their representative in Indonesia.
-The person who leads the KPPA is called the head of KPPA and must satisfy certain obligation, namely:
+KPPA constitutes an office led by an Indonesian citizen or foreigner appointed by a foreign company, or an alliance of foreign companies overseas to act as their representative in Indonesia.
+The individual leading the KPPA is referred to as the head of KPPA and must satisfy certain obligations, namely:

 -